 This can (and will) result in chaos, unless you tell one of the plugin versions that it is in staging mode – which is possible through the developer tools.

 Please note that the instructions in this article are only a small piece of the “staging site” puzzle.

 We recommend that you do not make any changes to already-existing products, offers, and subscriptions themselves inside the staging site.

 If you do change the products and offers themselves, it may result in chaos when the staging site turns live, since the purchase data may not be able to sync properly with the new information, leading to lost (or duplicate) orders and subscriptions… and very unhappy customers.

 This tutorial will walk you through the process of migrating new users and ongoing orders from a live site to a staging site, and back to live.

 This is not a way to copy one AccessAlly site’s user and order data to a new “blank” AccessAlly installation… because it does not carry over all of the settings, only the payments and users.

 This feature is intended for identical copies of an AccessAlly site, with minor edits like to your theme or content – not to products.

 Setup BEFORE Creating a Staging Site

-You can find the settings mentioned in this article by going to: AccessAlly > General Settings > Developer Tools
+You can find the settings mentioned in this article by going to: AccessAlly > Settings > Migration Tools